-Sure, summer is often filled with sandy selfies by the shore, sticky ice cream stains on every shirt and laughter-filled sunsets with your kids.
+It’s almost time to bid adieu to sandy selfies by the shore, sticky ice cream stains on every shirt and the sun staying up until bedtime.
 But the season that follows offers a whole new slew of memories to be made.
-With adventures in produce-picking (Apples?
-Pears?
-Pumpkins?
-Oh my!) and indoor entertainment alike, developing fun family fall traditions is a task many parents take on post-Labor Day.
-In addition to carving funny/spooky jack-o'-lanterns, raking up a pile of leaves for after-school jumping contests and picking up probably too many gallons of apple cider, there are plenty of activities perfect for autumn that you might not have thought of yet.
-We tapped a few moms of the internet for their top treasured traditions you can easily adopt too.
+With adventures in produce-picking (apples, pears and pumpkins, oh, my!) and indoor entertainment alike, developing fun family fall traditions is a task many parents take on post-Labor Day.
+In addition to carving funny/spooky jack-o’-lanterns, raking up a pile of leaves for after-school jumping contests and picking up probably too many gallons of apple cider, there are plenty of activities perfect for autumn that you might not have thought of yet.

 Summertime attracts much larger culture-seeking crowds since most kids are free from busy school schedules.
 But feeling like a sardine in the natural history museum is nobody’s idea of fun, so why not head there during the fall?
 There are usually a couple of solid after-school hours prime for art- or dinosaur-ogling before museums close — and honestly, we won’t tell if you play hooky in the name of education.

 Danielle Crouchley, mom of four, takes her kids to science exhibits and other museums in the fall so they have the most space and time to explore, ask questions and learn.
 And, hey, her eldest is a finalist in the Discovery Education 3M Young Scientist Challenge this year, so those visits must have paid off.